-A good start is to use the sample AppleScripts that are provided on the products download pages, such as the one for OnTheAir Video:
+A good start is to use the sample AppleScripts that are provided on the products download pages, such as the one for OnTheAir Video, where you can see in the "Useful resources" section.

 Also, you can easily see the various Commands that each application provides is to view the "Dictionary," associated with each application.
 Do this, you have two choices: